B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 Activity 3: Plus or Minus (Addition and Subtraction of Integers)

-Formulate equations with missing symbols and - .
-The student must complete them so that they are true.
+Formulate equations with missing + and - symbols.
+The students must complete them so that they are true.

-Then, each student formulates 5 equations.
+Then, ask each student to formulate five equations.
 Collect their equations.
-Divide students into teams of 2 and give them 10 random problems to solve.
+Divide students into teams of two and give them ten random problems to solve.

-*Encourage students to use manipulatives (two colours of tokens) or the number line to validate.
+Encourage students to use manipulatives (two colours of counters) or the number line to validate.

 Observe and record students' comments.
 Review as a group.